 About angela brittain

 Each work I create has a search for “rightness” – an attempt to solve complex and often self-imposed compositional problems.
 They often have a tension below the surface.
-I work mainly in acrylics on board.
+I work mainly in oil or acrylics on board.
 People fascinate me but I’m not sure that I made a conscious decision to make people central to my work or if this subject chose me.
 I have a Diploma in Art and Design and worked for several years as a graphic designer and illustrator before finally returning to my first love of drawing & painting in 2008.
 I have taught art to children and adults and currently offer one-to-one workshops from my home studio in West Sussex.
 I am a Member of the Society of Women Artists (SWA) and exhibit in London and the South.